top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 	* from Duckietown_msgs.msg, type: LanePose

-## Part 5: Formal performance evaluation / Results (TODO: complete)
+## Part 5: Formal performance evaluation / Results

 ### Localization and State Propagation
 The localization of the Duckiebot depends on the distance of the camera to the apriltag, as well as the angle between the camera and the AprilTag.